TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 ## r.
 Other useful Linux commands

 1. "which": To find out the full path of a command or program.
 2. "find": to search for files or directories.
-It can alsoexecute commands on the files/directories found.
+It can also execute commands on the files/directories found.
 3. "sed": search a string in a text and replace it by another text.
 4. "ln -s": to create symbolic links (shortcuts) to files or folders.
 5. "alias": to create new commands using combinations of other Linux commands.